 These types of incidents can happen to any small business, but some companies are more susceptible to certain risks.
 Understanding the business nature and exposure to claims and lawsuits is necessary to finalize the insurance type.
 As a business owner, you need to be practical about insurance claims known to your industry when understanding business insurance for your small business.

 Another important aspect is to understand the financial risk of insurance claims.
-Few businesses can endure slight financial setbacks, but most cannot get through big claims, litigation defense, or a lengthy business closure.
-You need to understand your business financial health in order to ascertain how much insurance is required.
+Few businesses can endure slight financial setbacks, but most cannot get through big claims, litigation defense, or lengthy business closure.
+You need to understand your business’s financial health in order to ascertain how much insurance is required.

 Security Protocols to Reduce Claim Risks